 A political geography of Maine, or how winning truck town wasn't enough for Shawn Moody

-After a rough election for Republicans in Maine, it appears they might have a statewide electoral problem: winning Maine’s truck country was not enough to take the Blaine House.
+After a rough 2018 election for Republicans in Maine, it appears they might have a statewide electoral problem: winning Maine’s truck country was not enough to take the Blaine House.

 25:1; Moody had a little more than a

 3:1 lead on Mills for Chevy Silverado towns, where he picked up most of his votes.

 21,730 votes in truck country.
 Moody lost by about

 69,100 votes in areas where trucks were not the most popular choice.

 (Just how “trucky” a town is also shows some relation to the vote share Moody ultimately picked up, though slight.
 In other words, Moody’s vote lead was generally higher where trucks had a stronger lead as the most popular vehicle.)

 What does your vehicle say about your partisan leanings?